YunoHost/doc/groups_and_permissions.md

 Don't forget to replace `__APP__` during the install/upgrade script.

-Here some apps that use this specific case: [Lutim](https://github.com/YunoHost-Apps/lutim_ynh/pull/44/files) and [Opensondage](https://github.com/YunoHost-Apps/opensondage_ynh/pull/59/files)
+Here are some apps that use this specific case: [Lutim](https://github.com/YunoHost-Apps/lutim_ynh/pull/44/files) and [Opensondage](https://github.com/YunoHost-Apps/opensondage_ynh/pull/59/files)

-If you have any questions, please contact someone from the apps-group.
+If you have any question, please contact someone from the apps-group.